ismail-ougamane/EyeD/README.md

 # EyeD

-The project consit of the realisation of an web application that make the classifaction the 3 Eye desease, the data set used to train the model is
+The project the idea consists of the realisation of a web application that make the classification the 3 Eye disease: Retina, Cataract, Glaucoma and normal Eye.

 ## Mission: